DENTAL CROWNS IN HARRISONBURG, VA

 Implant-supported crowns are used with dental implant procedures.
 Dental implants offer a permanent solution for patients missing one or more teeth, and the crowns are placed over the implant.
 If you are looking for a solution to replace missing teeth, contact our dental office!

-What to Expect for a Crown Procedure
+What to Expect for a Dental Crown Procedure in Harrisonburg

 Having dental crowns placed is a reasonably simple procedure.
 Here is what you can expect during the dental crown procedure: